Registering with a doctor

 How to get help outside your GP opening hours

 If you're too unwell to wait for your GP practice to re-open, you can call NHS 24 on 111 for assistance.
-You can find more information on NHS 24 here.
+You can find more information on NHS 24 on the website www.nhs24.scot

 If you or someone you're with is having a medical emergency, do not call 111.
 If you think that someone's life is at risk you should phone 999 immediately and request an ambulance.

-If you live in university accommodation and feel unwell, you can visit your site reception for help, or out of hours you can contact your Living Support Assistants.
+If you live in university accommodation and feel unwell, you can visit your site reception for help, or out of hours you can contact your Residence Life Assistants.
 They can provide first aid, and can help you to access medical services.

 How to get help for your mental health

-If you are struggling with your mental health, you can visit your GP, or you can make an appointment with the university's counselling and psychological services.
+If you are struggling with your mental health there is lots of help available.
+There are a number of self-help resources on the University's website, you can visit your GP, or you can make an appointment with the university's counselling and psychological services.

 If you are afraid that you, or someone you know, may be a danger to themselves or others then please seek help immediately.